 ) the MSE in Electrical Engineering (MSE in EE) requires an accredited BSEE degree for admission, while the MS in EE does not.
 Similarly, at Oregon Tech, admission to the MSE in Electrical Engineering is restricted to graduates from an accredited BSEE program (ABET accredited BSEE in the US or accredited BSEE for international applicants).

-While the MSE in EE requires a BSEE undergraduate degree, admission to the multidisciplinary MSE Programs (General MSE or MSE in Systems Engineering) as well as the Specialized MSE Programs (MSE in Embedded Systems Engineering, MSE in Optical Engineering, MSE in Automation/Robotics/Control, MSE in Power Systems Engineering) is possible with other undergraduate degrees in engineering, technical fields, and hard sciences (e.g., BS in Physics).
+While the MSE in EE requires a BSEE undergraduate degree, admission to the multidisciplinary MSE Programs (General MSE or MSE in Systems Engineering) as well as the Specialized MSE Programs (MSE in Embedded Systems Engineering, MSE in Optical Engineering, MSE in Robotics, Autonomous Systems, and Control Engineering, MSE in Power Systems Engineering) is possible with other undergraduate degrees in engineering, technical fields, and hard sciences (e.g., BS in Physics).
 See the enclosed PDF presentation